galaxy-IaC/terraform/04-02-AWS-Application-LoadBalancer-Context-Path/README.md

 - buy a domain name and host it in AWS Route53 service.
 I will take `galaxy-aws.top` as example in this case

 > NOTE:
->
-> This chapter base on before `04-01-AWS-Application-LoadBalancer-Basic`.
+> This chapter base on early `04-01-AWS-Application-LoadBalancer-Basic`.
-> So, I copy relevant files from that. only show related change or function for this chapter and won't present replicated content at before chapter in here.
+> So, I copy relevant files from that. only show new updated change or function and won't present replicated content in early chapter.

 ## Stage-01: Create Security group
 > Create security group which is capable `https` protocol